Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

 In this study we obtained good results for point densities between $0.44$ and $0.66$ per degree.

-The analysis of Figures \ref{fig:Ncusps_DeltaEstat0_05} and \ref{fig:maxDeltaEref_DeltaEstat0_05} also shows that the sequential design outperforms a regular high-throughput sampling in particular in low-symmetry cases, provided that the threshold for the stopping criterion, $\DeltaEstat$, is chosen small enough.
-In this work, the variation of grain boundary energies in the fundamental zones angles from $300$ ($\Sigma 7$) to $600 \si{mJ}/\si{m}^2$ ([110] low angle GBs) for the low-symmetry cases, and a good result is obtained for $\DeltaEstat \leq 50\si{mJ}/\si{m}^2$, i.e., for less than 8--16\% of this variation.
+Figures~\ref{fig:Ncusps_DeltaEstat0_05} and \ref{fig:maxDeltaEref_DeltaEstat0_05} show that the sequential design yields results comparable to or even better than those of a regular high-throughput sampling in low-symmetry cases, the LAGB, and the $\Sigma$7 STGB, provided that the threshold for the stopping criterion, $\DeltaEstat$, is reasonably chosen.
+In this work, the grain boundary energies in the fundamental zones vary from $0.30$ ($\Sigma 7$) to $1.10 \si{J}/\si{m}^2$ ($\Sigma 3$) for the low-symmetry cases, and a good result is obtained for $\DeltaEstat = 0.05\si{J}/\si{m}^2$, i.e., for less than 4.5--16.7\% of this variation.
+This fits with the experience that the experimental determination of grain boundary energies comes with an error of roughly 10\% (see e.g.~\cite{Rohrer2010Comparing}).
+Thus, 10\% of the minimal energy in a subspace (estimated from the energies on the initial design) seems a reasonable choice for $\DeltaEstat$.